Request for Proposals:

 Guided Implementation of Community Health Workers addressing Chronic Disease

-MHP Salud is inviting all Federally Qualified Health Centers and Look-A-Likes to participate in a Guided Implementation of either the Road to Health (diabetes prevention and management) or Su Corazon, Su Vida (hypertension management & heart health) Toolkits.
+MHP Salud is inviting all Health Centers to participate in a Guided Implementation of either the Road to Health (diabetes prevention and management) or Su Corazon, Su Vida (hypertension management & heart health) Toolkits.
 As part of the Guided Implementation, each Health Center will receive support from MHP Salud to implement a CHW-led intervention using one of the two listed curricula focusing on the health issue in question.
 The programs will run at least one year and will be evaluated on an on-going basis to help demonstrate the efficacy of Community Health Workers in preventing and managing chronic disease in hard to reach populations.

 - Organizations must be Federally Qualified Health Centers or Look-A-Likes funded through the Health Resources and Services Administration (HRSA).